kyllian1212/LaunchkeyMK3-FLStudio-Old/README.md

 * Selected mixer track info & volume/pan settings showing in the 16x2 characters screen

 ### Credits
+* Big thanks to [HDSQ](https://www.youtube.com/channel/UCPB_zkvsJKuIkCgEzoXtN3g) for the inspiration with the [Launchkey MK2 Script](https://github.com/MiguelGuthridge/Novation-LaunchKey-Mk2-Script).
+It has definitely helped me coding this
-* Thanks to edwardsew for optimizing my code!
+* Thanks to edwardsew for optimizing my code